-Israel’s ruling Likud party on Monday presented its most right-wing list of candidates in recent history for January’s election, possibly providing an opening for former foreign minister Tzipi Livni who announced the formation of a new centrist party on Tuesday.
+Israel’s ruling Likud party has presented its most right-wing list of candidates in recent history for January’s election, providing an opening for former foreign minister Tzipi Livni, who simultaneously announced the formation of a new centrist party.

-The truce with Hamas that was reached with American and Egyptian mediation is deeply unpopular in Israel.
-Recent opinion polls suggest that Netanyahu’s conservatives, who have joined forces with incumbent foreign minister Avigdor Lieberman’s nationalist Yisrael Beiteinu, will take up to 37 of the 120 seats in parliament next year, down from the 42 they now occupy.
-The remaining seats go to smaller right-wing and orthodox parties that are part of Netanyahu’s coalition, however, which should enable the premier to win reelection.
+The truce with Hamas is deeply unpopular in Israel.
+Polls suggest that Netanyahu’s conservatives, who have joined forces with Foreign Minister Avigdor Lieberman’s nationalist Yisrael Beiteinu party, will take 37 of the 120 seats in parliament next year, down from 42.

 The balance would go to smaller right-wing and Orthodox parties that have traditionally allied with Netanyahu.